Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Experiments

 This section provides an ablation study and evaluation of our RealUID, assessing both its performance and computational efficiency.
-We begin in (\S\ref{sec: experimental setup}) by detailing the experimental setup.
+We begin in (\S\ref{sec: experimental setup}) by detailing the experimental setup based on flow matching models.
 In (\S\ref{sec: experiments unified benchmarking}), we show that our incorporation of real data via coefficients $\alpha, \beta$ improves performance, speeds up convergence, and enables effective fine-tuning.
-In (\S\ref{sec: experiments benchmarking}), we assess the benchmark performance and computational demands of RealUID relative to SOTA methods. \underline{Additional experimental details and results} are provided in Appendix~\ref{app: experimental details} and Appendix~\ref{app: additional results}, respectively.
+In (\S\ref{sec: experiments benchmarking}), we assess the benchmark performance and computational demands of RealUID relative to SOTA methods. \underline{Additional experimental details and results} are provided in Appendix~\ref{app: exp details and res}.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}